Tang Miao (footballer, born October 1990): Club career

 Born in Dalian, Tang moved to Beijing and joined Beijing Guoan youth team at the age of twelve along with twin elder brother Tang Xin in 2002.
 He was loaned to Beijing's satellite team Beijing Guoan Talent, which would play as a foreign team in Singapore's S. League in the 2010 season.
 On 7 September 2010, the club was involved in a brawl during a match with Young Lions at Jalan Besar Stadium.
 Tang was fined S$2,000 by the Football Association of Singapore for participating the brawl.
 He was released by Beijing Guoan at the end of the season.

-After an unsuccessful trial at Shenzhen Ruby, Tang was signed by Shenzhen Phoenix, which later changed its club name to Guangzhou R&F, in March 2011.
+After an unsuccessful trial at Shenzhen Ruby, Tang was signed by Shenzhen Phoenix, which later changed its club name to Guangzhou R&F (now known as Guangzhou City), in March 2011.
 His debut for the club came on 27 March 2011 in a 1–1 home draw against Shenyang Dongjin.
 He made 17 appearances in the 2011 league season as Guangzhou R&F finished second place in the second division and won promotion back to the top flight at the first attempt.
 On 23 June 2012, he scored his first senior goal in a 3–2 home defeat against Qingdao Jonoon.
 On 13 July 2015, Tang suffered a rupture of anterior cruciate ligament in his left knee in a league match against Shanghai SIPG, ruling him out for the rest of the season.
 He made his return on 23 April 2016 in a 1–1 home draw against Jiangsu Suning.
 He scored one goal in 25 league appearances in the 2016 season and extended his contract with the club for five years on 25 November 2016.

 On 28 April 2017, he played against Tang Xin in a league match against Guizhou Zhicheng, which marked the first time twin brothers had played for opposing teams in the Chinese Super League.

 By September 2018, Tang had played 200 games - primarily as a right back or right wing back - for Guangzhou R&F. By August 2019 he had played 200 league games for Guangzhou R&F.

+On 17 July 2025, Tang transferred to another Chinese Super League club Yunnan Yukun.